TechnicalPursuit/TIBET-Examples/pizza/README.md

 development.

 From plugins to routes to mocks, place things in the proper directory and the TDS will automatically handle loading and integrating them.
-IOW, the TDS calls you.

 #### `/order` Route